US to withdraw or relocate more troops in Germany than previously thought | DW | 29.07.2020

 'Germany should pay more'

 Esper did not explicitly say whether the decision to move troops had to do with President Trump's comments regarding Germany.
-He has blasted the European ally for not investing enough in defense and being "delinquent" in its NATO payments.
+Trump has often criticized the European ally for not investing enough in defense and being "delinquent" in its NATO payments.

 But Esper did back the president's premise.
 "To give President Trump credit, we have seen an increase in defense spending by NATO," the Defense Secretary said of White House efforts to get more countries to invest in NATO.